MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 # Prism Launcher

-Recently, the default Minecraft launcher has been having a lot of issues.
-Almost every week it feels like Mojang manages to break something that causes many people to not be able to play the game.
-Being a modded version of an already old Minecraft version, I am not too hopeful that many of these issues will ever be fixed or will be fixed anytime soon.
-For this reason, its recommended to switch to a launcher that cares about modding and old versions of Minecraft, and whose devs we can easily reach out to to report any major issues.
+Prism Launcher is an incredibly powerful launcher that makes managing your mods and modded instances much easier.
+It can do everything the official launcher can do, but allows for much more customization and ease of access.
+The official launcher has had several issues that have taken weeks to fix or are currently still not fixed, despite their severity.
+For modded and vanilla users alike, it is recommended to switch to Prism Launcher for an issue-less experience.

 This guide will explain the install process for Prism, as well as how we can use it for Skyclient.
+Please take the time after setting up to better learn your way around the launcher, as you may end up using it as your go-to launcher from now on!

 ## How to Install (Linux)